cl-unrc-lab/PolyGames/README.md

 # PolyGames

-A simple tool for using stochastic games with polytopes.
-This current version extends PRISM-games for supporting polytopes.
+PolyGames is a simple extension of PrismGames for supporting the use of polytopes in the definition of games.